Semester by the Sea

 Students select courses from the exciting curriculum: Marine Conservation, Biological

-Oceanography, Marine Apex Predators, Unsinkable Technologies, Biology & Conservation
+Oceanography, Bioacoustics, Unsinkable Technologies, Biology & Conservation of Sea

-of Sea Turtles, Marine Mammal and Sea Turtle Rehabilitation, and Field Techniques
+Turtles, Marine Mammal and Sea Turtle Rehabilitation, Field Techniques in Marine Mammal

 Any student may enroll, but the program is best suited for upper level science majors as several of the elective courses have prerequisites.